0xZ0F/Z0FCourse_ReverseEngineering/README.md

 # !!!
-I now host this course on my new website!
+THIS IS AN OLD VERSION!
+The new and updated version is hosted on my website, although I will try to keep this version updated as well but note that the updates will be slow.
 The version on the website is going to be more up-to-date however I will continue to update the course here on GitHub.
 For more information, go to my website!
 * Website: [https://0xz0f.github.io/](https://0xz0f.github.io/)
 * Course: [https://0xz0f.github.io/Z0FCourse_ReverseEngineering/README.html](https://0xz0f.github.io/Z0FCourse_ReverseEngineering/README.html)